Stark – Broadstairs (Closed)

 One of Ramsgate’s strengths is its excellent infrastructure, with multiple high speed train routes from London and some very useful bus routes.

 This makes Ramsgate an ideal place to use as a hub to visit the nearby places of interest (although there’s lots to see and do locally in Ramsgate too).
-If you’re visiting Ramsgate for a bit longer you may want to go further afield – for example to try one of the four 1 Star Michelin Restaurants within easy reach.
+If you’re visiting Ramsgate for a bit longer you may want to go further afield – for example to try one of the three 1 Star Michelin Restaurants within easy reach.

 The Map below covers these restaurants and some other restaurants and cafes to try on Day Trips.